FORT-Protocol/Docs/Fort/SystemDefinitionOfTerms.md

 The fee paid by the buyer of an option to the seller of the option, in DCUs.

 ### Open position
-Buy options or perpetual contracts, users can choose to open calls or puts in two directions, the counterparty is the Hedge contract.
+Buy options or perpetual contracts, users can choose to open calls or puts in two directions, the counterparty is the Fort contract.

 ### Liquidation
 Selling the option or perpetual contract held, the counterparty is the DAO contract.